j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

 }
 $$

 In order to process the inputs correctly, some pre-proccessing of the measurements needs to take place.
-The temperature and humidity will both be set around null and their inputs divided by 10: $temp_{in} = (temperature - 25) / 10$ and $humid_{in} = (humidity - 70) / 10$.
 This is done in order to make calculations easier, and to keep weights managable (in this case within ranges -1 and 1).
+The calculation is described below.
 In complicated neural networks, this pre-processing can be part of the network, in a so called Convolution step[^3].

+$$
+\displaylines{
+temp_{in} = (temperature - 25) / 10\\
+humid_{in} = (humidity - 70) / 10\\
+}
+$$

 [^3]:<https://en.wikipedia.org/wiki/Layer_(deep_learning)>